 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 You can read my full disclosure here.

 About two years ago I found a book in an op shop that said something along the lines of “You have the choice to choose what type of life you want to live.”
-It encouraged me to leave my ‘dream’, 9-5 job, that took 3 years of hard work to get.
+It encouraged me to leave my ‘dream’, a 9-5 job, that took 3 years of hard work to get.

 Homemaking was something that I was beginning to do without realising it.
 We had moved into a little cottage rental on a lifestyle block.
 It was peaceful, charming, and surrounded by farm animals and trees.
 My goals rapidly started to change.